Other Development Programs

 RND1 - Neurology

-In February 2023, we entered into an option and license agreement with Eterna to develop engineered hypoimmune iPSC lines that we will evaluate for differentiation into cell transplant product candidates for CNS diseases and other neurology indications.
+In 2023, we entered into an option and license agreement with Factor to develop engineered hypoimmune iPSC lines that we will evaluate for differentiation into cell transplant product candidates for CNS diseases and other neurology indications.
 We believe this collaboration allows us to leverage our expertise to develop innovative cell transplant therapies by capitalizing on the convergence of directed cell differentiation and manufacturing with modern gene editing technology.
 This is reflective of a portion of our corporate strategy which aims to capitalize on our process development capabilities by combining them with cell engineering and editing technologies to create novel cell therapies with potentially superior product profiles compared to currently marketed therapies, if any.

-In September 2023, we announced the initiation of certain development activities to generate a novel iPSC line under our agreement with Eterna and our selection of specific gene edits for the initial cell line to be developed by Eterna.
+In September 2023, we announced the initiation of certain development activities to generate a novel iPSC line under our agreement with Factor and our selection of specific gene edits for the initial cell line to be developed by Factor.
 The edits include: the targeted deletion of the B2M gene, designed to reduce the immunogenicity of product candidates derived from the lines by inhibiting rejection by CD8+ T cells; the targeted insertion of the HLA-E gene, designed to overexpress HLA-E and prevent the allogeneic NK cell response; and a third undisclosed edit intended to confer clinical differentiation and a competitive advantage in the applicable indications.
 We expect that these edits may expand the edited cell lines’ overall utility, including for non-immune privileged or non-human leukocyte antigen (“HLA”) matched indications and may further differentiate the cell line from others currently in use by competitors.